slamgLuke/OpenGL_C_Template/README.md

-# OpenGL Project for C
+# OpenGL Template Project for C

-- Basic showcase of window making and importing GLSL files for shading.
+- Basic window initialization and shader compilation
 - Makefile for building and running

 ## Dependencies